aulwardana/cids-sim-doc/docs/source/tutor/installation.rst

 After that, close the terminal and open again, then you can continue to `Prepare Environment using Miniconda` part.

-At this point, the ``complete_pipeline.ipynb`` should run completely.
-To use GPU, CUDA must be properly configured.

 **Prepare Environment using Miniconda**

 Create environment with python 3.10 and install libraries